laravel/docs/security.md

 Take note that `email` is not a required option, it is merely used for example.
 You should use whatever column name corresponds to a "username" in your database.

+You can also log a user into your application via their id.

+	Auth::loginUsingID($user->id);

 If you would like to provide "remember me" functionality in your application, you may pass `true` as the second argument to the `attempt` method, which will keep the user authenticated indefinitely (or until they manually logout):

 **Authenticating A User And "Remembering" Them**